maglet/uw-r-workshops/README.md

 # Summer 2019: Open Coding Lab

 UW-Libraries and the Data Science Hub will be hosting Open Coding Lab at Steenbock Library this summer.
+Use this time to work with your own data and get help from other coders.

-The sessions will be on Tuesdays from 2 pm to 4 pm on the first floor of Steenbock Library.
+The sessions will be on **Tuesdays from 2 pm to 4 pm** on the first floor of **Steenbock Library**.
 See the schedule below for more details.
 (Schedule is subject to change)

 Date | Location | Host
 -----|--------- |--------
-5/21 |
-5/28 |
-6/4  |
+5/21 | Biocommons Lounge (110C)| Tobin Magle and Sarah Stevens 5/28 | Biocommons Lounge (110C)| Tobin Magle and Sarah Stevens 6/4  | Biocommons Lounge (110C)| Sarah Stevens
-6/11 | Cancelled - Data Carpentry Workshop
+6/11 | Biocommons Lounge (110C)| TBD
-6/18 |
-6/25 |
-7/2  |
-7/9  |
-7/16 |
-7/23 |
-7/30 |
-8/6  |
-8/13 |
-8/20 |
-8/27 |
+6/18 | Biocommons Lounge (110C)| Tobin Magle and Sarah Stevens 6/25 | Biocommons Lounge (110C)| Tobin Magle and Sarah Stevens 7/2  | Biocommons Lounge (110C)| Tobin Magle and Sarah Stevens 7/9  | Biocommons Lounge (110C)| Tobin Magle and Sarah Stevens 7/16 | Biocommons Lounge (110C)| Tobin Magle and Sarah Stevens 7/23 | Biocommons Lounge (110C)| Tobin Magle and Sarah Stevens 7/30 | Biocommons Lounge (110C)| Tobin Magle and Sarah Stevens 8/6  | Biocommons Lounge (110C)| Tobin Magle and Sarah Stevens 8/13 | Biocommons Lounge (110C)| Tobin Magle and Sarah Stevens 8/20 | Biocommons Lounge (110C)| Tobin Magle and Sarah Stevens 8/27 | Biocommons Lounge (110C)| Tobin Magle and Sarah Stevens